penpot/penpot-mcp/README.md

 To use the Penpot MCP server, you must
  * run the MCP server and connect your AI client to it,
+ * run the web server providing the Penpot MCP plugin, and
- * run the Penpot MCP plugin in Penpot and connect it to the MCP server.
+ * open the Penpot MCP plugin in Penpot and connect it to the MCP server.

+Follow the steps below to enable the integration.

+### Prerequisites

+The project requires [Node.js](https://nodejs.org/) (tested with v22).
+Following the installation of Node.js, the tools `npm` and `npx` should be available in your terminal.

 ### Build & Launch the MCP Server and the Plugin Server